Rv9835/ayur/ayursutra-backend/SETUP.md

 - Update CORS_ORIGIN to match your frontend URL
 - Ensure the frontend is making requests to the correct backend URL

+## Deploying the Backend to Vercel

+1. Ensure these environment variables are configured in Vercel Project Settings → Environment Variables:

+   - `MONGO_URI`: your MongoDB connection string
+   - `JWT_SECRET`: secret for app JWTs
+   - `CORS_ORIGIN`: frontend origin (e.g., https://your-frontend.vercel.app)
+   - Optionally: `NEXT_PUBLIC_APP_ORIGIN` matching your frontend origin

+2. Project structure uses a serverless handler at `api/index.ts` via `serverless-http`.

+   - All routes `/api/*` and `/health` are routed to this function by `vercel.json`.

+3. After deployment, set the frontend env var to point to the backend base URL:

+   - In frontend: `NEXT_PUBLIC_API_BASE=https://<your-backend>.vercel.app`

+4. Local dev remains unchanged:
+   - `npm run dev` starts Express on `http://localhost:4000`.